Fishing on the UK’s inland waterways can offer a peaceful waterside experience.

 A rod licence is required by everyone aged 13 and over to fish for salmon, trout, freshwater fish, smelt and eel with a rod and line in England (except the River Tweed), Wales and the Border Esk region of Scotland.
 Anglers aged 13 to 16 are entitled to a free rod licence.
 Fishing the River Thames at the locks and weirs requires an additional licence.

 Fishing rights to most of the inland waterway network belong to local fisheries or angling clubs.
-Often a one day licence can be purchased from a bailiff visiting the bankside, although some fisheries require you to join as a member: Fishing information from the Angling Trust
+Sometimes a one-day licence can be purchased from a bailiff visiting the bankside, although some fisheries require you to join as a member.
+Some stretches may not be let for various reasons.
+Canal & River Trust has a Waterways Wanderers Scheme for anglers to fish on many of their waters.

-The close season operates from 15th March to 15th June and is a period of time when fishing is prohibited to allow coarse fish to spawn uninterrupted.
+The closed season operates from 15th March to 15th June and is a period of time when fishing is prohibited to allow coarse fish to spawn uninterrupted.
 This no longer applies to most lakes, ponds and stretches of canal apart from those designated an SSSI.
-Rivers, streams and drains still operate a close season: Freshwater rod fishing rules
+Rivers, streams and drains still operate a close season – see the Freshwater rod fishing rules.

 LATEST NEWS